Afghan Civil War (1992–1996): Harakat-i-Inqilab-i-Islami

-Hezb-i Wahdat / Iran
+Hezb-i Wahdat

 The Shia Hazara Hizb-e Wahdat-e Islami Afghanistan ('Islamic Unity Party of Afghanistan') of Abdul Ali Mazari was strongly supported by Shia Iran, according to Human Rights Watch, with Iran's Ministry of Intelligence and National Security officials providing direct orders.
 After the fall of Kabul, the Afghan political parties agreed on a peace and power-sharing agreement, the Peshawar Accords.
 The Peshawar Accords created the Islamic State of Afghanistan and appointed an interim government for a transitional period to be followed by general elections.
 According to Human Rights Watch:

 The Hezb-i Wahdat initially took part in the Islamic State of Afghanistan and held some posts in the government.
 Soon, however, conflict broke out between the Hazara Hezb-i Wahdat of Mazari, the Wahabbi Pashtun Ittehad-e Islami of warlord Abdul Rasul Sayyaf supported by Saudi Arabia.
 The Islamic State's defense minister Ahmad Shah Massoud tried to mediate between the factions with some success, but the ceasefire remained only temporary.
 As of June 1992, the Hezb-i Wahdat and the Ittehad-e Islami engaged in violent street battles against each other.
 With the support of Saudi Arabia, Sayyaf's forces repeatedly attacked western suburbs of Kabul resulting in heavy civilian casualties.
 Likewise, Mazari's forces were also accused of attacking civilian targets in the west.
 Mazari acknowledged taking Pashtun civilians as prisoners, but defended the action by saying that Sayyaf's forces took Hazaras first.
 Mazari's group started cooperating with Hekmatyar's group from January 1993.